CycoPH/atasm-altirra-bridge/README.md

 ## Symbol Explorer
 Use the ![Symbol Explorer](images/explorericon.png) icon to switch to the `Asm Symbol Explorer`.

-This tool shows data exported by the `ATasm` assembler.
+This tool shows data exported by the [forked version](https://github.com/CycoPH/atasm) of the `ATasm` assembler.
 Use the `-hv` switch in the `params` section to generate the data, or use the `Export For Symbol Explorer` setting.

 ```
 atasm-build.json